Pinehurst Station project updates

 Station design process

-Voters in 2016 approved the addition of three infill stations, with added to the Lynnwood Link Extension at NE 130th in north Seattle.
-Following preliminary engineering, the Sound Transit Board authorized acceleration of station design and construction for the purpose of minimizing the impact to LLE service, which is scheduled to begin July 2024.
 The project team shared 60% designs with the community in fall 2020 to gather input on specific design elements.
 This feedback was incorporated into ongoing design refinements.
 Design was completed in coordination with the City of Seattle, King County and the Washington State Department of Transportation including access improvements, right-of-way improvements, and traffic analysis.
 Sound Transit worked closely with the Seattle Design Commission to review the station design.
-The remaining permits from WSDOT and Seattle to authorize construction of the station are expected to be issued Q3 2023.
-Construction of final station finishes, station plaza, and nearby roadway improvements will begin in fall 2023.
+The remaining permits from WSDOT and Seattle to authorize construction of the station were issued Q3 2023.
+Construction of final station finishes, station plaza, and nearby roadway improvements began in fall 2023.

 Final design features